 Your body’s initial love hormones settle down eventually.
 However, the memory of that intoxicating love can cause you to stick by your partner’s side, to wait it out.
 You’re sure the abuse is a fluke (if you notice it as abuse).
 Meanwhile, the abuser’s nasty comments and behaviors kick in full force.
 You’re partly in disbelief but mostly angry and hurt.

-Unfortunately, this is the prime time to end the relationship.
+This is the prime time to end the relationship.
 Memories of sweet love only count for so much.
-The falling in love stage is relatively brief…but the abuser’s control and manipulation will last a lifetime if you let it.
+The falling in love stage is relatively brief.
+But the abuser’s control and manipulation of you will last a lifetime if you let it.

 More about falling in love: